 The JTAG interface is connected to a 2x10 header, JP3.
-This connector is wired for the Multi-ICETM debugger.
+This connector is wired for the Multi-ICE debugger.

 There are 10 signals that determine how the EP9315 will boot and operate.
 They are all shown on this page except for BOOT1.
-BOOT1 is connected to GND and is used for factory testing only.
-The other nine signals are either pulled up or down externally to the EP9315 device.
-The board is configured differently from previous Cirrus Logic ARM9TM development boards.
-The main difference is the ASDO pin.
-The EDB9315A uses ASYNC boot mode whereas previous boards used SYNC Boot mode.
-Details about ASYNC and SYNC boot modes are provided in the EP9315 User's Guide.
+BOOT1 is connected to GND.
+BOOT1 is used for factory testing only.
+The other nine signals are either pulled up or down external to the EP9315 device.
 The boot configuration shown sets the EP9315 device to perform an Internal Async boot from a 16-bit-wide memory.

-The "Serial Boot" pushbutton, S1, is used to configure the board to perform a serial boot.
+The "Serial Boot" pushbutton, S2, is used to configure the board to perform a serial boot.
 A serial boot is used to program the Flash device with the Cirrus Logic download utility.
 Instead of using jumpers, a pushbutton is used.
-Simply hold the S1 pushbutton down while pressing and releasing the reset pushbutton, S3.
-Continue to hold S1 until the red LED turns off.
-Once the red LED is off, release S1.
+Simply hold the pushbutton down while pressing and releasing the reset pushbutton, S3.
+Continue to hold S2 until the red LED turns off.
+Once the red LED is off, release S2.